Avaiga/taipy-doc/docs/manuals/gui/viselements/charts/pie.md

 ### Styling {data-source="gui:doc/examples/charts/pie-styling"}

-You can specify what the color of each slice will be and these sorts of things.
+You can specify what the color of each slice should be.

 Here is a sample that creates a pie chart showing all the colors of the
 rainbow: